Thermonuclear explosion criteria for direct and indirect collisions of CO white dwarfs: a study of the impact-parameter threshold for detonation: Abstract

 \section{Abstract}

 The physical collisions of two white dwarfs (WDs) (i.e. not slow mergers) have been shown to produce type-Ia-like supernovae (SNe) explosions.
-Most studies of WD-collisions have focused on zero impact-parameter (direct) collisions, which can also be studied in 2D.
-However, the vast majority of WD collisions arising from any evolutionary channels suggested to date, are expected to be indirect, i.e. have a non-negligible impact parameter upon collision.
-Here we use the highest resolution 3D simulations to date (making use of the \texttt{AREPO} code), in order to explore both direct and indirect collisions and the conditions in which they give rise to a detonation and the production of a luminous SNe.
+Most studies of WD collisions have focused on zero impact-parameter (direct) collisions, which can also be studied in 2D.
+However, the vast majority of WD collisions arising from any evolutionary channels suggested to date are expected to be indirect, i.e. have a non-negligible impact parameter upon collision.
+Here, we use one of the highest resolution 3D simulations to date (making use of the \texttt{AREPO} code) in order to explore both direct and indirect collisions and the conditions in which they give rise to a detonation and the production of a luminous SNe.
 Using our simulations, we find a detonation criterion that can provide the critical impact parameter for an explosion to occur, depending on the density profile of the colliding WDs, their composition, and their collision velocities.
-We find that the initial velocity has a significant impact on the amount of \Ni production from the explosion.
-Furthermore, the \Ni production is also strongly dependent on the numerical resolution.
-While our results from the head-on collision with large initial velocities produce more \Ni than previous simulations, those with small and comparable velocities produce significantly less \Ni than previous works.
+We find that the initial velocity has a significant impact on the amount of \Ni{} production from the explosion.
+Furthermore, the production of the \Ni{} also depends on numerical modeling aspects.